OasisDigital/angular-material-search-select/README.md

 ## Also an example of how to publish a component

-In addition to being a useful component, we have been using this repository together up example bits for how to most effectively publish a Angular component to NPM.
-You can see these patterns in use here, and borrow them for other components.
+In addition to being a useful component, we have been using this repository as an example of how to publish a Angular component to NPM.
+You can see these patterns in use here, and borrow them for other components:

 * Use ng-packagr.
 Outsource much of the complexity in bundling to that brilliant package.